jacekkowalczyk82/jacekkowalczyk82.github.io/_posts/2024-06-26-software-quality-and-testing-essay.md

 * 80% of work is done in 20% of time
 * the rest 20% of work needs 80% of time to finish it.

-### Happy Path bs Edge cases
+### Happy Path vs Edge cases

-* Happy Path cases (80% of work) we can cover in 20 % of time spend on writing tests.
+* Happy Path cases (80% of work) we can cover in 20 % of time spent on writing tests.
 * Edge Cases  (the rest 20% of work) needs 80% of time to test it.
+* Also number of tests should follow this rule: 20% shoul be HappyPath and 80% Edge Cases

 * This is Optimistic....
 * In reality it can be 95 / 5.